-With the Swiss franc at its weakest, will it fall further?
+Will the Swiss franc, now at its weakest, fall further?
 Keep an eye on price movements during European trading hours.

 19.11.2025

-- Japan's Trade Balance (on a customs-cleared basis)
+- Japan's Trade Balance on a Customs-Clearance Basis

 - UK Consumer Price Index

 Among European currencies, the Swiss franc was the weakest during U.S. trading hours.
-The CHF/JPY pair fell while other yen crosses rose, dropping from 195.397 to 194.291.On the 4-hour chart, the pair has fallen from the +2σ to the -2σ Bollinger Band.
-On the daily chart, the RSI7 has begun to reverse from 1.
-Furthermore, on the weekly chart, the pair has reached the +3σ Bollinger Band, so we will be watching to see if the Swiss franc continues to weaken during today’s European trading session.
+The CHF/JPY pair fell while other yen crosses rose, dropping from 195.397 to 194.291.On the 4-hour chart, the pair has fallen from the +2σ to the -2σ levels of the Bollinger Bands, and on the daily chart, the RSI7 has begun to reverse from 1.
+Meanwhile, on the weekly chart, the pair has reached the +3σ level of the Bollinger Bands, so it will be worth watching whether the Swiss franc’s weakness continues during today’s European trading session.